Laravel-Backpack/theme-skeleton/readme.md

 ## Screenshots

-> // TODO: add a screenshot and delete these lines
+> **// TODO: add a screenshot and delete these lines;**
-> // to add a screenshot to a github markdown file, the easiest way is to
+> to add a screenshot to a github markdown file, the easiest way is to
-> // open an issue, upload the screenshot there with drag&drop, then close the issue
+> open an issue, upload the screenshot there with drag&drop, then close the issue;
-> // you now have that image hosted on Github's servers; so you can then right-click
+> you now have that image hosted on Github's servers; so you can then right-click
-> // the image to copy its URL, and use that URL wherever you want (for example... here)
+> the image to copy its URL, and use that URL wherever you want (for example... here)

 ![Backpack Toggle Field Addon](https://via.placeholder.com/600x250?text=screenshot+needed)